 Earthships - Trombe wall Passive solar design using an unvented Trombe wall and summer shading A Trombe wall is a passive solar building technique where a wall is built on the winter sun side of a building with a glass external layer and a high heat capacity internal layer separated by a layer of air.
 Heat in close to UV spectrum passes through the glass almost unhindered then is absorbed by the wall that then re-radiates in the far infrared spectrum which does not pass back through the glass easily, hence heating the inside of the building.
+Trombe walls are commonly used to absorb heat during sunlit hours of winter then slowly release the heat over night.
 Trombe walls work on the basic greenhouse principle that heat from the sun in the form of near-visible shorter-wavelength higher-energy ultraviolet radiation passes through glass largely unimpeded.
-The clearer the glass in front of a Trombe wall appears in the UV spectrum the more short wave radiation will penetrate and the more reflective or non transparent the glass appears in the infra-red spectrum the less re-emitted heat will be escape.
-Basic design
+Basic design A Northern hemisphere Trombe wall Air flow in a vented Trombe wall (Model by D. Trombe walls may be constructed with or without internal vents.

 Earthship South and East view of an Earthship passive solar home Earthship typical floorplan Earthships are primarily designed to work as autonomous buildings using thermal mass construction and natural cross ventilation assisted by thermal draught (Stack effect) to regulate indoor temperature.
 Earthships are generally off-the-grid homes, minimizing their reliance on public utilities and fossil fuels.
 Earthships are built to utilize the available local resources, especially energy from the sun.
+For example, windows on sun-facing walls admit lighting and heating, and the buildings are often horseshoe-shaped to maximize natural light and solar-gain during winter months.
 History Michael Reynolds' first building, the Thumb House.
 A building being built of cans in the 1970s The design used with most earthships.
 Eventually, Reynolds' vision took the form of the common U-shaped earth-filled tire homes seen today.
 Systems Water Collection A domestic rainwater harvesting system

 Earthship...des maisons pour pas cher! - wikistrike.over-blog.com Earthship...des maisons pour pas cher!
 Les Earthships (ou Vaisseaux terrestres) sont des habitations inventées par l'architecte américain Mickael Reynolds dans les années 70 avec comme perspective de créer des habitations totalement autonomes à moindre coût.
 Pour atteindre ses objectifs, Mickael Reynolds s'est basé sur : * la récupération de matériaux (pneus usés, des canettes, des bouteilles en verre, chutes de bois...), * la production d'énergie à l'aide de panneaux solaires, d'éoliennes ou d'autres sources d'énergies renouvelables, * une orientation au sud, * une construction de mur isolante massive, * la récupération et l'épuration des eaux de pluie.
 Le but ultime des Earthships étant l'auto-suffisance, on peut également trouver des toilettes sèches, et autres installations, afin de recycler les déchets humains pour rendre le raccordement aux égouts inutiles Concept Michael Reynolds commença dans les années 70 à concevoir une habitation durable et peu chère.
 Construction d'un Earthship